Assumed Name Certificates (DBAs)

 Each person who regularly conducts business or provides professional services and is not a corporation, limited partnership, or limited liability company in Travis County must file an Assumed Name Certificate with the County Clerk’s Office so that a record of the business is available.

-NOTE: If you click on the links above your browser will try to open them in it's own viewer, this viewer may or may not allow you to fill them out digitally.
-Therefore we recommend right-clicking on the link(s) and downloading the files to you computer and opening them in Acrobat Reader.
+NOTE: If you click on the links above your browser will try to open them in its own viewer, this viewer may or may not allow you to fill them out digitally.
+Therefore we recommend right-clicking on the link(s) and downloading the files to your computer and opening them in Acrobat Reader.
 When opened in Acrobat Reader these files can be filled out digitally, however they will still need to be printed so that they can be signed and notarized.

 When Should a DBA be Filed?

 An assumed name (“DBA” or “Doing Business As”) certificate must be filed with the Travis County Clerk if a person:

 Is regularly conducting business or rendering professional services or is maintaining a business or professional premises in Travis County, and